hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Called every time price changes (every tick).

 **Why?** This is the "heart" of the EA - where all trading decisions happen.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 12 introduces the OnTick function, which is the beating heart of our Expert Advisor.
+This function is called automatically every single time the price changes, which could be hundreds of times per second during active market hours.
+However, we don't want to make trading decisions on every tick, so the first thing we do is check if a new bar has formed using our IsNewBar function.
+If we're still on the same candle as before, we simply exit and wait.
+Once a new bar forms, we copy the latest moving average values into our buffers using CopyBuffer, retrieving three bars of data for current, previous, and historical analysis."

 ```mql5
 //+------------------------------------------------------------------+